CCS Bard

 The exhibition highlights the relationships between Santantonín’s life and work, including his photography and documentation of his practice, his writings on his vision for audience participation, and his collaborative projects—which together constitute his personal archive.
 Alongside these documents, a film by his friend and fellow artist Leopoldo Maler reveals Santantonín’s collaborative process and helps situate him within the context of Buenos Aires’s art scene of the 1960s.
 Santantonín’s meticulous editing, as reflected in his archive, guides the exhibition’s concept and structure and offers viewers the chance to engage in an intimate dialogue with the artist.
 “Cosas,” or “things,” were at the center of his practice throughout the 1960s—a period of widespread political instability and subversive artistic expression in Latin America.
 As a result, artists of the time strove to develop new forms and artistic languages to break from tradition.

 Santantonín defined his Cosas—made from accessible, non-precious materials like plaster, cardboard, and wire, and often suspended from the ceiling—through what they were not: as the “Antithesis of Artwork,” the “Antithesis of Sculpture,” and the “Antithesis of Man.”
-Santantonín outlined his vision for audience participation with the Cosas in a 1961 artist statement titled “Hoy a mis mirones” (To my gawking spectators, today):
+Santantonín outlined his vision for audience participation with the Cosas in a 1961 artist statement titled “Hoy a mis mirones” (To My Gawking Spectators, Today):

 "I want them to have a means of communication with those hanging things that reaffirm in me the idea of what I believe art is today: a participatory existential devotion, a devotion without peace or leisure."